Solve/Next

 the internal conversation.

-Four resources to help you make the case for the Intensive—to yourself, to your sponsor, and to the organisation you will bring the capability back to.
+Four resources to help you make the case for the Intensive—to yourself, to your sponsor, and to the organization you will bring the capability back to.
 Share freely.

 01

-The full programme description in a single PDF—dates, fee, curriculum, faculty, logistics.
+The full program description in a single PDF—dates, fee, curriculum, faculty, logistics.
 The canonical reference document.
 Share it with anyone who needs the complete picture.

 Download PDF →